MokoVersity/mokoid-camp2-booklog/README.md

 <script src="bootstrap.min.js"></script>
 ```

-# Trouble 5: Difference between LESS, SCSS and SASS
+# Trouble 4: Difference between LESS, SCSS and SASS

 - SCSS is an extension of CSS and with @extend behavior
 - SASS is meta language of CSS
-- LESS is also an extension of CSS but without @extend behavior
+- LESS is also an extension of CSS but without @extend behavior.
+LESS is able to include CSS files

 # More

 - Apa Khabar 你好 (ni hao)